salunkevinod45/devTinder/homework.md

 - create a remote repository
 - push all changes to remote repository

-- play with route and route extensions e.g /hello, /hello/2
+- play with route and route extensions e.g /hello, /hello/2,/xyz
+- order of the routes matter a lot